Nickeniklas/car_recommender/README.md

 # Hybrid recommendation system
+## Introduction

-A hybrid recommendation system for cars.
+**A hybrid recommendation system for cars:**

+Hybrid system with Content-based and Collaborative filtering.

+**Recommendation system combines two datasets:**
+- Cars for sale and their information

+- Ratings and reviews for cars by many users.

 Car data (CarsForSale): https://www.kaggle.com/datasets/chancev/carsforsale?resource=download

 Car reviews data (Edmunds car review): https://www.kaggle.com/datasets/shreemunpranav/edmunds-car-review

 ## Exploratory Data Analysis (EDA) and Preprocessing of Data

-Python notebook file for EDA and preprocessing
+**Python notebook file for EDA and preprocessing**

-## 3 step hybrid
+The car ratings dataset is aligned with the main cars dataset by creating a common carID for each car.

+## Hybrid recommendation system
-Filter → Content-Based → Collaborative
+Content-Based → Collaborative

-### 1) Filter by Used / New, Dealer / Private

-Apply a strict filter on Used/New and Dealer/Private.

-### 2) Content-based recommendations
+### 1) Content-based recommendations
 Features we extract for content based recommendations:

 **Year, Drivetrain, Fueltype, Transmission, ExteriorColor**

 **Similarity / ranking:** Cosine similarity

-### 3) Collaborative-filtering (CF)
+### 2) Collaborative-filtering (CF)
 In this project, CF is implemented using Non-negative Matrix Factorization (NMF):
 1. We build a user–item matrix where rows are users, columns are cars, and values are ratings.